-In 1968, the political climate grew more intense with numerous riots taking over U.S. cities.
-President Johnson appointed a commission, the Kerner Commission, to investigate the cause of the riots.
-The commission studied the patterns of the riots and recommended:
+The political climate grew more intense in 1967, with numerous riots taking over U.S. cities.
+President Lyndon B. Johnson appointed an 11-member panel to investigate the cause of the unrest and report back.
+The Kerner Commission studied the patterns of the riots and recommended:

-- Increasing contact across racial lines to destroy stereotypes and hostility
+- Boosting communication across racial lines to break stereotypes and end hostilities and distrust

 Amendments to the FHA

-The FHA was amended in 1974 to include sex as a protected characteristic and again in 1988.
+The FHA was amended in 1974 to include sex as a protected characteristic.
+In 1988 it was amended again.
 The Fair Housing Amendments Act made the following changes:

-- Established new administrative enforcement mechanism for Department of Housing and Urban Development (HUD) attorneys bringing actions before administrative law judges on behalf of victims of housing discrimination; and
+- Established a new administrative enforcement mechanism for Department of Housing and Urban Development (HUD) attorneys bringing actions before administrative law judges on behalf of housing discrimination victims